-The Fall 2013 issue will be the last full-circulation edition of UMaine Today magazine.
+The fall 2013 issue was the last full-circulation edition of UMaine Today magazine.
 Readers who prefer to receive their issue online can visit the website (umainetoday.umaine.edu).
-Those who would like to continue to receive the print version of the magazine can subscribe for $5 a year (checks payable to the University of Maine) by writing:
+Starting fall 2015, UMaine Today magazine subscriptions will be free.
+Those who would like to continue to receive the print version of the magazine can subscribe by sending their name and mailing address to firstname.lastname@example.org.
+Readers can opt to support UMaine Today with an annual voluntary subscription of $5 (checks payable to the University of Maine) by writing:

 Division of Marketing and Communications